 Since I just want to quickly braise some pork that’s going to end up being doused in a flavorful sauce, I don’t fuss to much with it.
 I cut my pork shoulder into 5 to 6 pieces, season with s & p and sear them in bacon fat.
 I keep a jar in my fridge at all times!
 Once the pork has a nice crust, I add a large red onion that has been cut into wedges into the bottom of the Dutch oven and add in 6 cloves of garlic (smashed and peeled), add the pork back in and pour in 3 cups of beef broth.
 You don’t want the pork submerged in the broth.

-Then simply cover the pot, and slide it into a preheated 325° oven to braise for 4 hours.
+Then simply cover the pot, and slide it into your preheated oven to braise for 4 hours.

 Once the pork is tender and falling apart, I discard the cooking liquid and remove any extra fat.
 Then I shred the pork, but still keep it in fairly large chunks and add it back to the pot.
 Cover with the sauce and heat on medium-low until the sauce has been heated through.